actnwit/RhodoniteTS/README.md

 ## Viewer

 You can try our library via https://editor.librn.com/.
-This viewer supports glTF/VRM files Drag & Drop to display.
+This viewer supports glTF/VRM/efkpkg(Effekseer package) files Drag & Drop to display.
 (Drag & Drop all files if glTF data consists of multiple files.)

 Poly model